Stark – Broadstairs (Closed)

 UPDATE: July 23 – Sister restaurant Dos mentioned above is now closed.

 UPDATE : March 24 – Closing with last service on 31 May.
-New Restaurant will be opening on Mersea Island in Essex in June.
+New Restaurant opened on Mersea Island in Essex in June.

 Return to Top Page